-If you live in Tampa, Sebring or the surrounding area, consider a call to Newsom Eye, led by board-certified ophthalmologist T. Hunter Newsom, M.D., to learn more about Newsom Eye Custom LASIK and other laser vision correction procedures that are offered at our Florida practice.
+If you live in Tampa, Sebring, or the surrounding area, consider a call to Newsom Eye.
+Led by board-certified ophthalmologist T. Hunter Newsom, MD, Newsom Eye offers many laser vision correction procedures including Newsom Eye Custom LASIK.

 Q: Is “laser vision correction” the same as LASIK?